Ghana says Ivory Coast sent agents to kill exiles - U.N.

-ABIDJAN Ghana told a U.N. panel in July that Ivory Coast sent hit squads earlier this year to attempt to abduct or kill exiled supporters of ex-Ivorian President Laurent Gbagbo, the panel's report has revealed.
+ABIDJAN Ghana accused the Ivory Coast in July of sending hit squads earlier in the year to abduct and kill exiled supporters of ex-Ivorian President Laurent Gbagbo, according to a report by a U.N. experts panel.

-Relations between the neighbours soured when thousands of Ivorians fled across the border during a 2011 civil war sparked by Gbagbo's refusal to accept defeat in an election in late 2010 to rival Alassane Ouattara, the current president.
+The accusations risk further aggravating tensions between the two West African neighbours under strain since thousands of Ivorians fled across the border amid a 2011 civil war.

-Gbagbo is awaiting trial at the International Criminal Court for suspected crimes against humanity during the war in which around 3,000 people died.

-A number of Gbagbo's top military and government officials are among the refugees living in Ghana.
-Ouattara's government and U.N. investigators accuse them of continuing to orchestrate violence inside Ivory Coast.
+The conflict was sparked by Gbagbo's refusal to accept defeat to rival Alassane Ouattara in a presidential election in late 2010, and a number of Gbagbo's top military and government officials are among the refugees hosted by Ghana.

-Ghanaian officials on July 10 told the U.N. panel, which monitors compliance with Liberia's sanctions regime, that Ivory Coast sent "agents intending to assassinate or kidnap militant pro-Gbagbo refugees".
+In a July 10 meeting with a U.N.
+Group of Experts - which monitors compliance with Liberia's sanctions regime - Ghanaian authorities said Ivory Coast had sent "agents intending to assassinate or kidnap militant pro-Gbagbo refugees".

 "The Ghanaian authorities claimed to have foiled at least two such missions in early 2013," the experts wrote in a report to the U.N.
 Security Council, released on a U.N. website at the weekend.